DarkxCyber/DarkxCyber/README.md

 <h2 align="left">Hi 👋!
-My name is Salman Faris and I'm a Cybersecurity Reseacher, from India</h2>
+My name is Salman Faris and I'm a Cybersecurity Reseacher </h2>

 ###